At the end of every adventure, you gain a number of Experience Points that you can spend to improve your character in various ways.

 -Showing up: You get 2 Experience Points just for attending and participating in the adventure.

 -Success: Each adventure has a specific success goal, whether that be rescuing a kidnapped Princess, retrieving a stolen item, or defeating a certain bad guy.
 If you succeed at your adventure’s objective, you gain 3 Experience Points.

--Bonuses: Your GM may reward bonus Experience Points for good role playing, clever ideas, character art, a funny line spoken by your character in game, or any time that a reward is warranted when a player goes above and beyond what is expected of them to make the game or their character memorable.
+-Other Bonuses: Your Dave Master may reward bonus Experience Points for good role playing, clever ideas, character art, a funny line spoken by your character in game, or any time that a reward is warranted when a player goes above and beyond what is expected of them to make the game or their character memorable.